Holiday inspiration currently loading...

 A longstanding favourite of ours, your hotel in Spean Bridge is a family owned gem in one of the Highlands’ most picturesque spots.
 You’ll be met by the charming owners on arrival, tea and homemade scones at the ready, and escorted to the cosy guest lounge, where real log fires crackle amidst wooden walls adorned with shelves carrying an array of books for your endless perusing.
 Rooms are simple, yet the home cooked dinner and breakfast always leaves a lasting impression.

 An undoubted holiday highlight awaits today: after breakfast, take the short train journey to Fort William in time to meet the world-famous Jacobite steam train, known better to some as the Hogwarts Express from the Harry Potter motion pictures.
-You’ll love the trip from Fort William to Mallaig, traversing the majestic Glenfinnan Viaduct, at whose visitor centre the train stops so you can stretch your legs and admire the structure from below.
+You’ll love the trip from Fort William to Mallaig, traversing the majestic Glenfinnan Viaduct, at whose visitor centre the train stops so you can stretch your legs and admire the views.
 Stirring stuff!

 After a day’s travel, you’ll be ready to relax at your next hotel, in this quaint Highland village.

 Set on the main street in this prettiest of Highland villages – made famous in BBC’s Hamish Macbeth starring Robert Carlyle – your hotel in Plockton is a family run gem beloved by village residents and visitors alike.
 Simply furnished, comfortable rooms, a lively bar often filled with locals, travellers and the sound of traditional music, as well as an excellent in-house restaurant, make this a terrific stopping-off point as you tour.